brycewray/hugo-site/content/posts/2020/09/ignition-sequence-start.md

 [^WMsgone]: By the same token, I also decided to give up [webmentions](https://indieweb.org/webmention) and all the ongoing technical debt they required—even though [I obviously knew how to get them working in Hugo, too](/posts/2020/04/webmentions-three-ssgs-3)—in favor of bringing back the hosted [Talkyard](https://talkyard.io) commenting platform, which is much more easily added and maintained.

-Yes, some not-so-simple things—including, yes, Firebase Hosting—may be nerdy fun, but I decided I wanted much less complexity on the other parts of the site.
+Yes, some not-so-simple things—most definitely including Firebase Hosting—may be nerdy fun, but I decided I wanted much less complexity on the other parts of the site.
 So I hit the **Rewind** button, and that’s where we are.

 It is, if you’ll pardon the unintentional wordplay, as *simple* as that.